 How can you keep dog shedding under control?

 With some breeds and at specific times of the year, you just have to accept that there’s going to be a bit more fluff on your floor (and on your shirt, and on your couch…).
-But there are a few things you can do to keep this to a minimum.
+Also, if anyone in your home suffers from allergies, there are many tips you can follow to have an allergy friendly home.

 If your dog is shedding a lot (and it isn’t abnormal), a great way to reduce excess hair is to regularly brush your pup.
 ‘Regularly’ will depend on the breed and time of year but it could mean daily.
 This will get rid of damaged or dead hair as well as helping to keep your dog’s skin healthy.
 It’s a good idea to brush your dog outside to avoid more of it getting on the floor (which would be a little counterproductive).
 Make sure you use a brush that’s suitable for your dog’s coat.